omussell/hortus/documentation/docs/index.md

 - Backend:
     - Go
     - sqlc + pgx
+    or
+    - FastAPI
+    - SQLModel
+- Database:
     - Postgresql

 ## Development

+### Sketch

+- Write short document explaining what the app is and what it does
+- Create initial wireframes for pages
+    - The main content should be at the center of the page so it has most focus

 ### Phase 1:

 - Project bootstrapping
     - Documentation generation
     - Initial Hello world code
-    - Able to connect to database
-    - Database schema migrations and SQL generation
     - Config/settings file
     - Able to deploy for testing
+    - Able to generate basic HTML from template
+    - Able to generate a basic image

 ### Phase 2:

 - Can send/receive HTTP requests to HTTP server
+- Able to connect to database
+- Database schema migrations and SQL generation
 - HTTP server can connect to database and return test data
 - No processing of the data